Bonded labourer in Andamans for 35 yrs, Jharkhand septuagenarian reunites with family | Entertainment

 ''I was taken to Andamans more than three decades back by a ship from Kolkata to work for a company.
 However, the company closed down after a year and I was forced to beg alms for livelihood when a local `Mahajan' (money lender) snatched all my papers in North Middle Andaman and for over three decades I have been serving him in lieu of food,'' Mahli told PTI telephonically in a choked voiced.

-He said: ''I had never dreamt of this day when I will come home ...
+He said ''I had never dreamt of this day when I will come home ...
 I had abandoned all hopes to see my family.
-It is all thanks to Chief Minister Soren and NGO Shubh Sandesh that I am able to see this day in my life,'' Mahli said.
+It is all thanks to Chief Minister Hemant Soren and NGO Shubh Sandesh that I am able to see this day in my life,'' Mahli said.

 Mahli said his days in Andamans began with cutting wood and caring for the Mahajan named Sudeep, in lieu of food.